-The spouse of an active duty, guard or reserve member of any military service will be granted a 20 percent tuition discount for in-seat courses.
-The discount recognizes the service and sacrifice of military members and the spouses who support them. to be eligible, a student must be able to show a valid military spouse I.D. or other document(s) that confirms marriage to a military member.
-The discount does not apply to online coursework, nor does it apply to military spouses covered under a tuition assistance program.
+The spouse of an active duty, guard or reserve servicemember of any U.S. military service is eligible for this 20 percent tuition grant for in-seat courses.
+The grant recognizes the service and sacrifice of military members and the spouses who support them.
+To be eligible, a student must be able to show a valid military spouse I.D. or other documentation that confirms marriage to a military member.
+Eligibility must be renewed each academic year.